benmcevoy/umbraco-headless-reference/README.md

 # Umbraco Headless Reference

-Ubraco reference implentation for my own refernce and learing.
+Ubraco reference implentation for my own reference and learning.
 I have chosen to implement a headless system, as it forces me to practice with NextJs etc.  I'm not really a front end dev :)

 ## Umbraco backend